Piracetam.net (Australia & NZ) - Nootropics, Modafinil & more

 It was used traditionally to increase energy levels, improve overall health, and enhance the memory of the elderly.

-Interest in ginseng as a nootropic ingredient has exploded in recent years, and there’s been plenty of research studies involving ginseng to back this up.
+Interest in ginseng as a nootropic ingredient has exploded in recent years, and there have been plenty of research studies involving ginseng to back this up.

 Ginseng’s ability to improve the stress response, control dysfunctional blood sugar metabolism, increase neurotransmitter levels, improve memory scores, and boost visual processing speed make it a prime candidate for nootropic support.
 For best results, make sure the ginseng extract you’re using is made from the Asian species (Panax ginseng) and contains at least 4% of the active ginsenosides by weight.